SAMM — SecuryTik Active Mikrotik

 License is always reachable

-The System → License page is intentionally exempt from
+The System → License page is a normal permission block —

 System